morgenstern89/morgenstern89.github.io/about.md

 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <h4> Welcome :)</h4>
-My name is <strong>Sarah</strong> and I am based in Germany.
+My name is <strong>Sarah</strong>.
-<br>Currently I am searching for opportunity to work as a QA Software Tester.
+<br>Currently I am searching for opportunity to work as a QA Software Tester and I am based in Germany.

 <h4>Let me tell you something: <i>I am not a classical IT person.</h4>
 My academic background is in the most human-centered field and my corporate career began in Organizational Development and a finger snap, I <i><strong>accidently landed in IT</strong></i> when the firm was under restructuring.